Downloading / Integrating the JDBC Driver¶

 Download and import the latest Snowflake GPG public key from the public keyserver:

-Download the GPG signature along with the bash installer and verify the signature:
+Download the GPG signature along with the bash installer and verify the signature.
+For example:

 Your local environment can contain multiple GPG keys; however, for security reasons, Snowflake periodically rotates the public GPG key.
 As a best practice, we recommend deleting the existing public key after confirming that the latest key works with the latest signed package: